 - Rather than fixed or static login details, dynamic passcodes become safe to use as they change every time you wish to log in.

-- User friendliness of this method is simply remarkable.
+- The user-friendliness of this method is simply remarkable.

 - No one else can access your account because the passcode would be sent exclusively to your cell phone.
 In addition, the account would be locked on specifying incorrect information owing to which no intruder would be able to log in to your account.